centreon/centreon-plugins/doc/en/user/guide.rst

   A mode using the following system must notice it (in the help description).
 So you should open the file with an editor and read at the end the description.

 ------------------------------------
-How can i check the plugin version ?
+How can I check the plugin version ?
 ------------------------------------

 You can check the version of plugins and modes with option ``--version``: